How to stream Barcelona vs. Sevilla live with a VPN

 That said, many Spanish Cup games are played on Wednesday and Thursday nights (Spain/Central European Time).
 The final usually takes place in the third week of May.
 If you check the latest listings in advance, you can watch the games you want with your VPN.

-Of course, if you disagree, you can feel free to share your own predictions in the comments.
-And don’t forget to set up your VPN before the next round.
+Leave your predictions in the comments.
+And don’t forget to set up your VPN before the final.
 We don’t want any more La Copa calamities!